 My first novel, published in 2014, is titled, An Unplanned Encounter, and is written under my author pen name of Jonathan Husband.
 Although fictionalized, it is based on a true story that emerges from my final conversation with my mother before she died.
 It’s about personal sacrifice, and is set in Britain during the war years of the 1940’s, and shortly thereafter.

-I am also writing literary fiction, Bonfire Nights, set in Britain 1965-1975.
+I have written literary fiction, Bonfire Nights, set in Britain 1965-1975.
 It’s a story of love and loyalty between two young adults, the economy and national politics at the time, and the hobby of bird watching.
-These were difficult times for Britain as it remained outside the European Economic Community, experienced disruptive trade unionism, suffered spiraling inflation, watched its Empire disintegrate, ignored the early consequences of globalization, and for the most part, was governed by a Labor government.
-It begins with Bonfire Night November 5, 1965, as the protagonist prepares to graduate from Hull University, Yorkshire, in the north of England, and ends with Guy Fawkes Night, ten years later, in the small town of Billericay, Essex, near London.The expected publishing date is early 2019
+These were difficult times for Britain as it remained outside the European Economic Community, experienced disruptive trade unionism, suffered spiraling inflation, watched its Empire disappear, ignored the early consequences of globalization, and for the most part, was governed by a Labor government.
+It begins with Bonfire Night November 5, 1965, as the protagonist prepares to graduate from Hull University, Yorkshire, in the north of England, and ends with Guy Fawkes Night, ten years later, in the small town of Billericay, Essex, near London.The expected publishing date is early 2019.

 Agent Wanted: my first two books were self-published, and the third, Bonfire Nights, is likely to be published in the same manner.
 However, if there is an interested and qualified literary agent out there, willing to consider me as a client, I am prepared to discuss mutually acceptable arrangements.